 Your landlord can also hand it to another adult or older teenager living with you.
-If your landlord hands it to someone else who lives with you, they must also mail you a copy of the notice.
+If your landlord hands it to someone else who lives with you, they must also send you a copy of the notice by certified mail.

 If your landlord repeatedly tries to give the notice to you or someone you live with but fails, then your landlord may post the notice on your door.
-If the notice is posted to the door or somewhere obvious (e.g., on the gate), your landlord must also mail you a copy of the notice.
+If the notice is posted to the door or somewhere obvious (e.g., on the gate), your landlord must also send you a copy of the notice by certified mail.